 Just one little note you might like to do when you read such inspirational books – remember to actionize the ideas you come across that you haven’t tried before.
 One way to convert thoughts into actions is to make a list of your newly learned ideas and to set aside a separate time of day or week for “experimentation”.
-If you try to just tread books without setting up time to examine the actionability of the ideas for you, the learning or value of books will be next to nil.
-Also not every idea will match your workstyle or business.
-So setting up a list of actions to try and setting up a reserved time to try them our is the best thing you can do to get more bang from every book.
+If you try to just read books without setting up time to examine the actionability of the ideas for you, the learning or value of books will be next to nil.
+Also, not every idea will match your workstyle or business.
+So setting up a list of actions to try, and setting up a reserved time to try them out, is the best thing you can do to get more bang from every book.

 Book Choice #1: The Happiness of Pursuit: Finding the Quest That Will Bring Purpose to Your Life – Chris Guillebeau

 When he set out to visit all of the planet’s countries by age thirty-five, compulsive goal seeker Chris Guillebeau never imagined that his journey’s biggest revelation would be how many people like himself exist–each pursuing a challenging quest.
 Everywhere that Chris visited he found ordinary people working toward extraordinary goals, making daily down payments on their dream.
 The more Chris spoke with these strivers–including a suburban mom pursuing a wildly ambitious culinary project, a DJ producing the world’s largest symphony, a young widower completing the tasks his wife would never accomplish, a teenager crossing an entire ocean alone, and scores of others writing themselves into the record books – the more he began to appreciate the direct link between questing and long-term happiness–how going after something in a methodical way enriches our lives.